rkotze/rkotze.github.io/_posts/2018-02-12-tdd-recycle-tests.md

 ## How to make progress?

 First brain storm all cases you need to handle to help reduce the overload.
-Below are case you need to cover:
+Below are cases you need to cover:

 * Spacing for each row
 * Increment number to row number and then decrement to one to reflect the numbers e.g. 12321